Machine translation

 Google Translate

-There’s hardly anyone who hasn’t heard of it: Google Translate has been integrated into nearly every product in the Google ecosystem and has achieved high-quality results—not only for the most common language pairs but also for less popular ones.
+There’s hardly anyone who hasn’t heard of Google Translate.
+Integrated into nearly every Google Product, it can achieve high-quality results—not only for the most common language pairs but also for less widely spoken ones.

 Google Translate provides a simple user interface (UI) for real-time online translation © Google Translate

-Google Translate was launched in 2006, but it was only a decade later that Google made one of the most significant leaps in recent commercial MT history by transitioning from a statistical, phrase-based system to a neural machine translation system.
-This marked the birth of Google Neural Machine Translation (GNMT).
+Google Translate was launched in 2006, but really gained prominence in 2016, when Google made a significant leap by transitioning from a statistical, phrase-based system to a neural machine translation system.
+This marked the birth of Google Neural Machine Translation (GNMT), significantly improving translation quality

 In fact, it was a double leap.
 The first part involved abandoning the statistical paradigm, which was still tied to word-for-word translation and lacked context.
 Recurrent neural networks or RNNs (a specific form of neural networks used to encode and decode sentences) significantly improved their ability to understand context, resulting in much more fluent translations.